 97% of malware targets users through Social Engineering.
 This means that employee education is a vital component to a sound cyber security strategy.

 Consider this: According to KnowBe4, only about 3% of malware tries to exploit an exclusively technical flaw.
-The other 97% instead targets users through Social Engineering (manipulative tactics against humans to infiltrate networks and steal confidential information).
+The other 97% instead target users through Social Engineering (manipulative tactics against humans to infiltrate networks and steal confidential information).

 In other words, in 2020, they’re not after your network.
 They’re after YOU, essentially.